SBIMB/StellarPGx/README.md

 #### Singularity or Docker:

 For Singularity installation, please refer to the excellent documentation [here](https://sylabs.io/guides/3.0/user-guide/installation.html)).
-Ensure that your Singularity installation allows `user defined binds` - set by your system administrator (See [Singularity config file](https://sylabs.io/guides/3.0/user-guide/installation.html) documentation)
+Ensure that your Singularity installation allows `user-defined binds` - set by your system administrator (See [Singularity config file](https://sylabs.io/guides/3.0/user-guide/installation.html) documentation)

 For Docker installation, please refer to the excellent documentation [here](https://docs.docker.com/get-docker))